 The network project capital costs have been estimated by Jemena's internal estimation teams.
 Consideration has been given to recent similar augmentation projects and expected costs based on site specific construction complexities and industry experience.
 Disposal costs of the asset are included in the cost estimate.
 Resale value of the aged asset is estimated to be between \$100k and \$200k.
-These project estimates have been prepared for planning purposes and are therefore subject to an estimate range of $\pm 30\%$ , which has therefore been applied to the sensitivity studies for this RIT-D.
+These project estimates have been prepared for planning purposes and are therefore subject to an estimate range of ±30%, which has therefore been applied to the sensitivity studies for this RIT-D. Project costs are presented in real 2020 dollars.